liquidboy/SylphyHorn/README.md

 This app is Windows Desktop application running on .NET Framework, however built using the Desktop Bridge and published in Windows Store as UWP application.

+## JOSE'S UPDATES

+* convert SylpHorn.Core Portable library to a .NETStandard 2.0 library
+* upgrade Sylphorn WPF app to 4.7x so it can reference "Netstandard 2.0" libraries (above)
+* requires VS17 preview (15.4) with UWP + .NETStandard 2.0 support

 ## Installations